 Elliott is a tiny city located in the state of Iowa.
-With a population of 333 people and just one neighborhood, Elliott is the 415th largest community in Iowa.
-Elliott has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 331 people and just one neighborhood, Elliott is the 415th largest community in Iowa.
+Elliott has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-When you are in Elliott, you'll notice that it is more blue-collar than most other communities in America.
-36.47% of Elliott’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Elliott is a blue-collar town, with 36.47% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Elliott is a city of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Elliott who work in office and administrative support (13.91%), management occupations (11.65%), and healthcare suport services (7.14%).

 Also of interest is that Elliott has more people living here who work in computers and math than 95% of the places in the US.